Wednesday, August 31, 2011

 hybrid online analytical processing (HOLAP) An OLAP tool that can store data in both multidimensional databases and relational databases.

-information user A community of business users that generally requires standard reports without needing to analyze the data on an ad hoc basis.
+standard reports without needing to analyze the data on an ad hoc basis.

 interoperability A product’s ability to work together and interact with other products.